felixjwong/covid19/README.md

 * countries_cases_0514
 <p>
-This file loads all timeseries for cases into two variables, dat and dates. dat is a 216x114 matrix where each row is a <b>country</b>, in sequence from Data S1 of the paper (Afganistan, Albania,..., Zambia). dates is a 216x1 matrix representing the number of days since January 22, 2020 that social distancing policies were implemented.
+This file loads all timeseries for cases into two variables, dat and dates. dat is a 216x114 matrix where each row is a <b>country</b>, in sequence from Supplementary Dataset 1 of the paper (Afganistan, Albania,..., Zambia). dates is a 216x1 matrix representing the number of days since January 22, 2020 that social distancing policies were implemented.
 </p>

 * UScounties_cases_0514